kunyora/kunyora-website/docs/kunyora_api_reference.md

 sidebar_label: API Reference
 ---

-This section of the documentation covers the the Api reference of `Kunyora`.
+This section of the documentation covers the Api reference of `Kunyora`.
 It is divided into 3 sections, the `configuration` passed to the client, `exposed methods` by the client and the `configuration` passed to the methods which interact with the api.

 ## Client Configration(Options)